rodw/tiny-node.js-webserver/README.md

 Sometimes you just need a little webserver.

-Specifically, web browsers often treat resources served from local `file://` URLs slightly differently those via `http://` URLs.
+Specifically, web browsers often treat resources served from local `file://` URLs slightly differently those served via `http://` URLs.
 The tnws offers a quick-and-dirty way to serve local files over HTTP, which can come in handy when developing web applications based on local HTTP/JS/CSS files, etc.

 ## How do I use it?